 The overarching goal of Elon University’s Sustainability Master Plan completed in the spring of 2007 is “to minimize our impact on the global environment by establishing a carbon neutral university.”

 To guide this effort, the university completed a Climate Action Plan (CAP) in the spring of 2010.
 The strategies and goals outlined in the CAP will by 2037, reduce emissions from what the university produced in its 2008 baseline year.
 Those reductions are expected even as the campus increases its building square footage through future projects.

 The plan identifies emission reduction strategies and goals in four categories:

 It also includes recommendations for incorporating sustainability and climate change into education, research and community outreach.
 The CAP is a flexible document that will be reviewed periodically and revised as appropriate to take new technologies, incentives and developments into consideration.

 Greenhouse Gas Inventory

-While overall emissions have increased, emissions per square foot decreased from FY 2008 to 2014, even though square footage increased 35%.
-The below graph depicts the 18% decrease in emissions per 1,000 square feet.
+While overall emissions have increased, Emissions per square foot decreased from FY 2008 to FY 2015, even though square footage increased 41%.
+The below graph depicts the 17% decrease in emissions per 1,000 square feet.

-Emissions per student also decreased from FY 2008 to 2014, even though the number of FTE students increased 16%.
+Emissions per student also decreased from FY 2008 to FY2015, even though the number of FTE students increased 19%.
 The below graph illustrates the change in emissions per FTE student over time.
-Compared to FY 2008, in FY 2014 emissions per FTE student are down 4.6%.
+Compared to FY 2008, in FY 2015 emissions per FTE student are down 1.9%.